 SELECT aa.Netbios_Name0,bb.ContentId0,bb.ContentSize0,bb.Location0 from v_R_System aa left join v_GS_CACHEINFOEX bb on aa.ResourceID=bb.ResourceID join v_FullCollectionMembership cc on bb.ResourceID in (Select cc.ResourceID from v_FullCollectionMembership where cc.CollectionID ='CHQ00017')

 - We can further customize the SQL query to get the pre-cache information specific to Task sequence and collection.
 RDL file for the below report is available to download from TechNet gallery.
-You can import the RDL to get report as shown below.
-Also the total content size will help you to know whether all contents referred in the Task sequence cached.
+You can import the RDL to get a report as shown below.
+Also, the total content size will help you to know whether all contents referred to in the Task sequence cached.